 Later I replaced the tube, based on water pipes of course, and a new 1.25 inch focuser including finder base.
 The optics were cleaned and astigmatism & coma was reduced as best I could.

 However, this telescope is rarely used because it is optically inferior to the Vixen ED70SS.

 Dörr Danubia 114/900mm Newtonian (1997 - 09/2019)

 This small Newtonian was my first telescope and was sold by Dörr Danubia under the name Saturn 45.
 Since 2006 I took more care of this quite good telescope, which is used mainly for observing planets from the city.
 The tube was coated with velour and insulated with wallpaper for radiators.
 The cheap 5x24 finder scope (made of plastic including the lens!) was replaced by a Rigel Quickfinder.
 The simple 1.25 inch focuser had to make room for a solid 2 inch focuser, so that I reached at least 2.4° of true field of view and also could use my 2 inch filters from Lumicon.
 Additionally I mounted a fan for a faster cooling of the primary mirror.

 In the meantime this telescope was sold, because it was replaced by a 102/1122mm ED refractor.

 TS 152/900mm Refractor (08/2018 - 04/2021)

 This is my largest refractor and especially the weight should not be underestimated compared to the 120mm refractor.
 Nevertheless, this telescope shows a lot in the deepsky area and I enjoyed using it.
 However, in the end it was replaced by the 152mm ED refractor.

 Bresser 200/800mm Newtonian (07/2018 - 05/2021)

-This fast Newtonian serves as a compact alternative to the 8-inch Dobsonian, if you can live without a nice star representation over the field.
+This fast Newtonian served as a compact alternative to the 8-inch Dobsonian, if you can live without a nice star representation over the field.
 Despite an obstruction of almost 41%, the Newton shows quite a lot.
-It is mainly used when I need maximum aperture with the least possible transport effort.
+It was mainly used when I needed maximum aperture with the least possible transport effort.

 200/1200mm Dobsonian (09/2011 - 09/2019)